mithali22/Landing_Page/README.md

 # Landing_Page
-I have Developed and Designed Landing Page Portfolio and Temperature Converter Website using HTML CSS and Javascript
+I have Developed and Designed Landing Page using HTML CSS and Javascript